 The rear axle must remain in its original position.

-The rear axle casing must be the original standard production component.
+The rear axle casing must be the original standard production component, but may be modified for the addition of Anti-roll bars, Anti-tramp bars, Panhard rods, Watts linkages, etc.

 It is permitted to locally modify the rear axle for no other function than strengthening purposes.